fastrgv/Asud/README.md

 * The last 10 view-toggles are mutually exclusive: activating one deactivates others.
 * Linked-Pairs (l-key): each digit might have multiple chains that are cycled thru in order;
 	(you can make a quick exit by pressing a different view-toggle key).
-* If a bad [contradictory] Xcycle is found, the first/last digits are Green, the other digits involved alternate between Red(off) and Green(on).
-* Key-Cell test (k-key): for any selected cell, shows one candidate digit in RED if it leads to logical contradiction.
-Also shows consequences of the RED digit by showing the resulting singles in GREEN and the resulting empty cells in a BLUE outline.
-* Key-Cell test (K-key): performs Key-Cell test on all cells in lexicographic order until a contradiction is found.
+* Key-Cell test (k-key): performs Key-Cell test on all cells in lexicographic order until a contradiction is found.
+If so, the hypothetical singles are shown in Blue and resulting empty cells in Blue outline.
-* Digit-Doubles (d-key) shows houses with only 2 like-digits.
+* Digit-Doubles (d-key) shows houses with only 2 aligned, like-digits.
 Row/Col shows rows and columns with digit-doubles, while Box shows boxes with digit-doubles.
-Each of these modes highlight the doubles in red, any singles in green, and removable candidates in cyan.
+Each of these modes highlight the doubles in red, any [assertable] singles in Green, and removable candidates in cyan.

+* xCycles looks for contradictory inference chains.
+Shows only the first found.
+If found, the first cell in the chain is responsible for the contradiction, so is shown in Cyan as being deletable.
+If not found, it then searches for consistent chains with deletable cells that see two colors.

 --------------------------------------------